Westport House Sober Living

-Sober living at Westport House is a supportive residential community designed to help men navigate early sobriety, identifying challenges and sharing successes — while successfully reintegrating into the workplace, family, and other commitments.
+Westport House sober living is a supportive community designed to help men navigate early sobriety, identifying challenges and sharing successes — while successfully reintegrating into the workplace, school, family, and other commitments.

-Our seven bedroom, 5,000 sq. ft. sober living home is well furnished, spacious and clean, and equipped with the right structure and resources to facilitate sobriety.
-The Founder, Program Director, Case Manager, evening staff, and live-in house manager are onsite and present daily to help to help residents learn or relearn life skills, self-care, and enforce standards that promote introspection and keep on the right course.
+The seven bedroom, 5,000 sq. ft. sober living home is well furnished, spacious and clean, and equipped with the right structure and resources to facilitate sobriety.
+The Founder, Program Director, Case Managers, Program Coordinators, and live-in house manager are onsite and present daily to help to help residents learn or relearn life skills, self-care, and enforce standards that promote introspection and staying on the right course.
 We foster drama-free, healthy sober environments where residents can grow in recovery.

 A Model of Community Support

 Living in a sober community is an opportunity to develop new, supportive relationships with others that are also on the journey toward recovery – both in the homes and the community.
 Many individuals suffering from dependence to drugs and alcohol find themselves isolated and alone, often without meaningful relationships, while bonds with family and friends buckle under the weight of a substance use disorder.
-During early recovery, individuals are able to develop bonds with others as they continue to develop and heal in recovery.
+At Westport House, men are able to develop bonds with others as they develop and heal in recovery.
 The sense of community and lack of isolation are just some of the benefits individuals receive from sober living.

 There is power in being a member of a community of like-minded people, all working to improve themselves for the better.
 Sober living can be a way to build a network of people you can rely on to support your new life in recovery.